woof84/kianravaei/_works/2020-1-6-duo-for-trombone-and-piano.md

 score_url: https://issuu.com/kianravaei/docs/00_duo_for_trombone_and_piano_-_piano_score
 ---

-<p class="teaser">Composers of every generation have written pieces inspired by the vernacular music of their time.
-Bach wrote gigues and allemandes; Chopin wrote waltzes and mazurkas.</p>
+Composers of every generation have written pieces inspired by the vernacular music of their time.
+Bach wrote gigues and allemandes; Chopin wrote waltzes and mazurkas.

-In this piece I wanted to pay homage to a modern vernacular music which has always been a guilty pleasure of mine: pop musical theater.
+In this piece I wanted to pay homage to one my favorite modern vernacular musics: pop musical theater.
 Think _Company_. _Wicked_. _Legally Blonde_.
-These, to me, are the operas of the everyday.

 This piece is made up of fragments of musical theater, disjointed recollections of shows once seen.
-It is also a showpiece for the trombone, making use of the instrument's capacity for vigor, jocularity, and lyricism.
+It is also a showpiece for the trombone, making use of the instrument's capacity for intensity, jocularity, and lyricism.